RM564246/fullstack-grid-takehome/DECISIONS.md

 ### Proud Moments
 **What worked well:**
-- TODO: Best implementation detail?
+- Best implementation detail?
+  - the trick to handle Cell rendering as a div and only render a input over it when the Cell is selected
-- TODO: Clever solution?
+- Clever solution?
+  - Optimized Cell rendering
-- TODO: Clean abstraction?
+- Clean abstraction?
+  - The state management: zodstand

 ### Learning Experience
 **What you learned:**
-- TODO: New technique discovered?
+- New technique discovered?
+  - I just loved build a spreadsheet, something I never done before
-- TODO: What surprised you?
+- What surprised you?
+  - How a simple navigation control in a spreadsheet can be so tricky
-- TODO: What would you do differently?
+- What would you do differently?
+  - If I had more time to research I would definetly implement and use the helper functions, but I just didn't have the time

 ## Time Breakdown

 **How you spent your time:**
-- Setup & Planning: ??? minutes
+- Setup & Planning: 20 min
-- Core Functionality: ??? minutes
+- Core Functionality: 180 minutes
-- Visual Design: ??? minutes
+- Visual Design: 10 minutes
-- Formula Engine: ??? minutes
+- Formula Engine: 0 minutes
-- Testing & Polish: ??? minutes
+- Testing & Polish: 20 minutes
-- Documentation: ??? minutes
+- Documentation: 10 minutes

 **If you had 1 more hour:**
-- TODO: What would you add/fix/improve?
+- What would you add/fix/improve?
+  - polish navigation bugs taking better advantage of helper functions

 ## Final Notes

-TODO: Any additional thoughts, explanations, or context you want to share?
+Dear Ryan,

+I really enjoyed this challenge, and I believe even though the product is not 100% finished it is a good display of the techniques I can employ specially in the frontend.
+I took advantage of some react techniques of optimization like useMemo and useCallback hooks, along with a memo wrapper.
+These help the tiny grid not get overloaded when the spreadsheets start scalling.
+With more time I would clean up the bugs in the navigation and editing features, and implement the Formulas in the spreadsheet.
+I would like to take more advantage of the helper functions, but I had a race against the clock so I didn't.
+The minimal design with only shades of gray, black and white are a personal choice based on the refferences and what I understand is the best design for a spreadsheet.
+I hope I have the chance to discuss any questions you might have about this challenge.

+Best,
+Silas